soran-ghaderi/torchebm/docs/guides/samplers.md

 ### Parameters

-- `energy_function`: The energy function to sample from
+- `model`: The model to sample from
 - `step_size`: Step size for gradient updates (controls exploration vs. stability)
 - `noise_scale`: Scale of the noise (default is sqrt(2*step_size))
 - `device`: The device to perform sampling on (e.g., "cuda" or "cpu")